 Time and Fee Considerations

-- School programs last one hour and can be scheduled year-round (exceptions noted in program descriptions).
+- Programs last one hour and can be scheduled year-round (exceptions noted in program descriptions)

-- School program fees run $7 per student, with a group minimum of $75 (exceptions noted in program descriptions).
+- Program fees are $7 per student, with a group minimum of $75 (exceptions noted in program descriptions)

-- There is no charge for teachers or chaperones, but a minimum of one adult is required for every 10 students in attendance.
+- There is no charge for teachers or chaperons, but a minimum of one adult is required for every 10 students in attendance

 Field Trip Planning

-To learn more about planning a Bernheim field trip, including how to schedule a visit, please see the Teacher Resources section of our website.
+To learn more about Bernheim field trips, including how to schedule a visit, please see the Teacher Resources section of our website.